- Ayushi Abrol

 - Metaverse is an Internet that is multidimensional and inhabited by live people.

-- According to NVIDIA, their metaverse development tools will be accepted in USD beginning in 2021.
+- According to NVIDIA, their Metaverse development tools will be accepted in USD.

 - Virtual and augmented reality plans and involvements can be made with the OpenXR open standard.

 - For HoloLens 2, Meta Platforms for Oculus Quest, and SteamVR, it has been accepted by Microsoft and Valve.

 Similarities Between Web 3.0 and Metaverse

 Web3 and Metaverse are two cutting-edge technologies.
 Web3 is the next generation of the internet.
 Meanwhile, Metaverse is a virtual world that operates on a decentralized Blockchain network.